rudranaidu/ML_MathematicalFoundations/Theory/14_Autoregressive_Models_and_Transformers_part1.md

 a collection of vectors.

-This is exactly the notation Prathosh uses throughout the lecture.
+This is exactly the notation we uses throughout the lecture.

 ---